Seegoody/Tcp-Server/README.md

 # Tcp-Server
 If the server receives 1 Return upper case, return lower case if 2, return revise if 3.

-# This code will work on python
+# This code will  only work on python

 from socket import*
 Port=9999